A new algebraic approach to genome rearrangement models: The circular genome algebra

-So, on average, and asymptotically, we see that the dimension of each irreducible submodule $W_p$ of $\cA$ is $\tfrac{1}{2N}$th of the dimension of the irreducible submodule $D_p$ of $\CC[\SN]$.
+\bt{Note that this does not imply that $k_p = \tfrac{1}{2N} D_p$ for each (or any) $p\vdash N$, rather that} {\em on average}, and asymptotically, the dimension of each irreducible submodule $W_p$ of $\cA$ is $\tfrac{1}{2N}$th of the dimension of the irreducible submodule $V_p$ of $\CC[\SN]$.
 To put this another way, on average, $\tfrac{2N-1}{2N}$ths of the computations in the group algebra, as documented in \cite{vjez_circ1}, resulted in zeroes.

+Given that the dimension of the algebra $\cA$ is still $\tfrac{N!}{2N}$, this does not significantly reduce the computational complexity. \bt{However, since the multiplicity of the irreducible submodules in $\cA$ is the same as in the group algebra (\ref{eq:dimred}), the reduction in the dimension of the irreducible submodules is (relatively) much larger than the reduction in total dimension.}

+\bt{\begin{example} Consider $N = 6$.
+There are $N! = 720$ permutations in $\mathcal{S}_6$, so the dimension of the regular representation of $\CC[\mathcal{S}_6]$ is 720.
+The dimensions of the irreducible modules $V_p$ of $\CC[\mathcal{S}_6]$ (given as a list rather than a set as they are not all distinct) are

+Moving to the genome algebra, there are $\tfrac{N!}{2N} = 60$ distinct genomes, so the dimension of the regular representation of $\cA$ is $60$.
+The dimensions of the corresponding irreducible modules $W_p = \zee\cdot V_p$ of $\cA$ are

+Thus, for any rearrangement model, each likelihood expression will be a sum of at most eight terms, corresponding to at most eight distinct eigenvalues. \exend \end{example}}

-Given that the dimension of the algebra $\cA$ is still $\tfrac{N!}{2N}$, this does not significantly reduce the computational complexity.
-However, we see a significant theoretical gain here: the genome algebra $\cA$ incorporates the symmetry of the genomes and models into a unified framework, within which the problem can be formulated and the computations performed.
+\bt{We note that such dimension reductions are less striking for larger $N$.
+In any case,} we see a significant theoretical gain here: the genome algebra $\cA$ incorporates the symmetry of the genomes and models into a unified framework, within which the problem can be formulated and the computations performed.
 To highlight this, we next consider the regular representations of $\ess$ in the algebra $\CC[\SN]$ and of $\zee\ess$ in the algebra $\cA$ as Markov matrices; then we conclude this section by re-formulating the model in the genome algebra framework.